Armeno-Phrygian languages

-Paleo-Balkan languages and peoples in Eastern Europe and Anatolia between 5th and 1st century BC.

 The name Armeno-Phrygian is used for a hypothetical language branch, which would include the languages spoken by the Phrygians and the Armenians, and would be a branch of the Indo-European language family, or a sub-branch of either the proposed "Graeco-Armeno-Aryan" or "Armeno-Aryan" branches.
 According to this hypothesis, Proto-Armenian was a language descendant from a common ancestor with Phrygian and was closely related to it.
 Proto-Armenian differentiated from Phrygian by language evolution over time but also by the Hurro-Urartian language substrate influence.
 Classification is difficult because little is known of Phrygian, but Proto-Armenian arguably forms a subgroup with Greek and Indo-Iranian.

 There are two conflicting accounts of the origin and presence of the Armenian language in the lands that were Ancient Armenia: